X

 (4) Right to rectification

-(5) Right to erasure (“right to be forgotten”)
+(5) Right to erasure (‘right to be forgotten’)

-a.
-The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.
+a. the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

-c.
-The data subject objects to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) GDPR.
+c. the data subject objects to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) GDPR.

-d.
-The personal data were processed unlawfully.
+d. the personal data have been processed unlawfully.

-– to exercise the right to freedom of expression and information;
+– for exercising the right of freedom of expression and information;

-– to fulfill a legal obligation required by Union or Member State law to which the controller is subject or to perform a task carried out in the public interest or in the exercise of official authority vested in the controller;
+– for compliance with a legal obligation which requires processing by Union or Member State law to which the controller is subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-– for reasons of public interest in the area of public health pursuant to Article 9(2)(h) and (i) and Article 9(3) of the GDPR;
+– for reasons of public interest in the area of public health in accordance with points (h) and (i) of Article 9(2) as well as Article 9(3) GDPR;

-– to assert, exercise or defend legal claims.
+– for the establishment, exercise or defence of legal claims.

 (6) Right to restriction of processing

-a. the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data; b. the processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead;
+a. the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data;

-Where processing has been restricted in accordance with the above-mentioned conditions, such personal data shall – with the exception of storage – only be processed with the consent of the data subject or for the establishment, exercise or defense of legal claims or to protect the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+Where processing has been restricted in accordance with the above conditions, such personal data shall, with the exception of storage, only be processed with the data subject’s consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

 To exercise the right to restriction of processing, the data subject may contact us at any time using the contact details provided above.